Beer Nuts

-Beer Nuts is an American brand of snack food building on the original product, peanuts with a sweet-and-salty glazing.
+Beer Nuts (stylized in all caps) is an American brand of snack food building on the original product, peanuts with a sweet-and-salty glazing.
 According to the manufacturer, the ingredients include peanuts, coconut oil, corn syrup and salt.
 In the United States, Beer Nuts are a staple of bar snacks and are often referred to as "the quintessential American bar food".

 Although Beer Nuts do not contain any beer, the name suggests that they are intended as a side dish to beer consumption.